Agrajan: Plot

 The Kairali family arranges a hit and run to kill Joseph.
 Joseph's car is hit by a truck driven by Govindan's henchmen seriously injuring the newspaper baron.
 Joseph on his death bed reveals to his advocate that he has an illegitimate son with a former lover from his younger days when he was a professional drama artist.
-Joseph also registers a revised will before passing away.
+Joseph also registers a revised will before dying.